 Herbs Witchcraft

-Mugwort Magic Properties & 6 Powerful Uses
+Mugwort Magic Properties & 9 Powerful Witchy Uses

 What is Mugwort?

 Mugwort, species Artemisia vulgaris, is a flowering perennial herb with a long history in the medical and magical realms.
 Notice anything special about the genus name Artemisia?
 Artemis-ia.
 Artemisia is a popular Greek name for girls and means “Gift of Artemis”, tying this powerful herb to the Wild Goddess of the Hunt herself.
-Mugwort grows wild throughout Europe, Asia and North America and has been used for culinary, magical and medicinal purposes for centuries.
+Other names for Mugwort include Motherwort (which means mother-herb), Saint John’s Girdle, and The Red Goat.
+Now that’s an interesting folk name!

 Mugwort As Food & Medicine